TeachmanLab/MindTrails-Data-ManagingAnxietyStudy/README.md

 Here is the main steps for cleaning the data:
 - [x] Exclude participants with ID between **20:420**. _They are spam_.
 - [x] Exclude _Admin_ users.
+- [x] Prefer not to answer coding (list all tables with different coding)

 ### Managing Anxiety questionnaire in each session